Collaborative likelihood-ratio estimation over graphs: Methodological aspects

 \subsection{Analysis of the proposed optimization algorithm}

-In this section we discuss the details of the Cyclic Block Gradient Descent strategy described in \Sec{sec:practical_implementation}.
-In particular we are interested in proving an upper bound for the number of interactions to attain a given precision $\epsilon$ in term of the size of the dictionary and the number of nodes.
-We use $\eigmax{A}$ to indicate the maximum eigenvalue of the square matrix A.
+In this section, we detail the Cyclic Block Gradient Descent (CBGD) strategy described in \Sec{sec:practical_implementation}.
+In particular, we prove an upper-bound for the number of interactions to attain a given precision $\epsilon$ in terms of the size of the dictionary $L$ and the number of nodes $N$.

-\begin{theorem} Suppose that for a dictionary $D$ of size $L \geq 2$ we aim to solve the Optimization \Problem{eq:thetas_cost_function} via the Cyclic Block Gradient Descent strategy where the update with respect to the node parameter $\theta_v$ at the $i$-th cycle is computed as: